Lukaku: A dream to follow in Ronaldo, Vieri & Adriano’s footsteps at Inter | Goal.com

 Lukaku: A dream to follow in Ronaldo, Vieri & Adriano’s footsteps at Inter

-Romelu Lukau claims to be living the dream at Inter, with it always an ambition of his to follow in the footsteps of San Siro legends such as Ronaldo, Christian Vieri and Adriano.
+Romelu Lukaku claims to be living the dream at Inter, with it always an ambition of his to follow in the footsteps of San Siro legends such as Ronaldo, Christian Vieri and Adriano.

 The Belgium international got his wish during the summer transfer window of 2019.